Deprecated images FAQ

 $vmsslist | where {$_.virtualMachineProfile.storageProfile.imageReference.Sku -eq '2016-Datacenter'} | Select-Object -Property ResourceGroupName, Name, @{label='imageOffer'; expression={$_.virtualMachineProfile.storageProfile.imageReference.Offer}}, @{label='imagePublisher'; expression={$_.virtualMachineProfile.storageProfile.imageReference.Publisher}}, @{label='imageSKU'; expression={$_.virtualMachineProfile.storageProfile.imageReference.Sku}}, @{label='imageVersion'; expression={$_.virtualMachineProfile.storageProfile.imageReference.Version}}

 When an image is deprecated, there's no impact on existing VMs and no action is required.
-When an image is deprecated, only VMSS scale out operations and new VM and VMSS create operations are impacted.
+When an image is deprecated, only Virtual Machine Scale Set scale-out operations and new VM and Virtual Machine Scale Set create operations are impacted.

-Note: If you are using a deprecated paid Marketplace image that has the Purchase Plan Information defined (the 'plan' object on the Image), when this image gets deprecated you cannot create new Virtual Machines workloads or perform Azure Site Recovery (ASR) or Backup operations with this image due to the missing Plan Information.
+If you're using a deprecated paid Marketplace image that has the Purchase Plan Information defined (the 'plan' object on the Image), when this image gets deprecated you can't create new Virtual Machines workloads or perform Azure Site Recovery (ASR) or Backup operations with this image.
+This happens due to the missing Plan Information.

 You want to migrate to another offer/plan/version: